zl90/cs19/README.md

 - I learned how to traverse an n-ary tree using recursion.
 It was a lot easier than I expected.
 - I also gained some basic insight into how filesystems work under the hood.

+### Assignment 7: Updater

+This assignment teaches you how to make *atomic* updates to a tree with *arbitrary degree* (that is, each node in the tree can have any number of children).
+Atomic updates are selective updates made to a specific node/subtree, without having to replace the entire tree.
+This is done by creating a datatype that can act as a cursor, or pointer, to a specific subtree.
+This means we can update a tree in constant time, given a cursor.
+I had a tonne of fun with this assignment.

+#### Challenges faced

+- The biggest challenge of this assignment was (once again) choosing the correct properties to use in the main data type: the Cursor.
+I got all the way to the last few tasks before realising I needed an extra property in the Cursor to hold its sibling index.
+Without this property my functions would work in linear time, but that wasn't good enough to satisfy the assignment requirements, so I had to refactor the entire program (including the tests) to work with the new property.

+### Things I learned

+- How to think about trees: in terms of cursors.
+- How to update a subtree within a tree in constant time.